UCLA Cut - Example of High Post/Low Post

 FAQ: Other Basketball Plays and Variations

-UCLA Cut - Example of High Post/Low Post - STEP 1: Players adopt their starting formation, prepared for coordinated movements and penetration options
+Basketball play ucla cut - example of high post/low post, step 1: players adopt their starting formation, prepared for coordinated movements and penetration options

 Players adopt their starting formation, prepared for coordinated movements and penetration options.